jundalisay/spblist/content/en/research/indian/gospel/chapter-48.md

 DOCTOR: "I see that the Paramahamsa has been able to extract the essence."

 Then Dr. Sarkar told M. many stories about his homeopathic hospital.

 He showed M. the list of the patients who visited the hospital every day.
-He further remarked that at the beginning many medical practitioners had discouraged him about homeopathy and had even written against him in magazines.
+He said that at the beginning many medical practitioners had discouraged him about homeopathy and had even written against him in magazines.

 M. and Dr. Sarkar got into the doctor's carriage.
 The doctor visited many patients.

 He entered a house of the Tagore family at Pathuriaghata and was detained there by the head of the family.
 Returning to the carriage, he began to talk to M.

 DOCTOR: "I was talking to that gentleman about the Paramahamsa.
 We also talked about Theosophy and Colonel Olcott.
 The Paramahamsa is angry with the gentleman.
 Do you know why?
 Because he says he knows everything."